 SALLY MACBRIDE NATURE CENTER

 The Sally MacBride Nature Center at Filoli is a nature education museum housed in a former barn and is accessible only on docent-led walks.
-The museum’s collection includes taxidermied specimen of many of the birds and mammals that live in the Filoli Nature Preserve.
+The museum’s collection includes taxidermied specimens of many of the birds and mammals that live in the Filoli Nature Preserve.
 There is also a collection of mammal skulls, local rocks, a relief map of the fault zone and examples of items made and used by Native Americans.

 Several existing buildings, including the old barn, were considered for the Center.
-At that time, the old barn was occupied and so a foaling barn was selected in 1987 and converted into a display building for the Nature Center and the nearby tack room became the Trail Committee Shop.
+At the time, the old barn was occupied and so a foaling barn was selected in 1987 and converted into a display building for the Nature Center and the nearby tack room became the Trail Committee Shop.
 Many individuals dedicated their time and resources to the creation of this interpretive museum.
-After work on the building was completed in 1988, a dedication ceremony was held and building was dedicated as the “Sally MacBride Nature Center.”
+After work on the building was completed in 1988, a dedication ceremony was held and the building was dedicated as the “Sally MacBride Nature Center.”

 Red’s Barn is a training facility located in the Filoli Nature Preserve near the Sally MacBride Nature Center.
 Red was one of Mrs. Roth’s favorite horses and this building was his home.

-In 1991, the volunteer Filoli Trails Committee cleaned the interior of the building in preparation for its conversion to a trailing facility.
+In 1991, the volunteer Filoli Trails Committee cleaned the interior of the building in preparation for its conversion to a training facility.
 Today, the facility has classroom space and storage areas for training material.
 Filoli uses Red’s Barn for the Native Plants/Native Ways education program for 4th grade students, the Saturday Explorer program as well as training programs for Filoli Volunteers.

 The oldest road on the property is the old Cañada Road, which was a major transportation route along the Peninsula before the Bourns acquired the Filoli property.
 The Bourns had the road relocated to its present right of way along the San Francisco Watershed land to the east of Filoli.
 Other roads were constructed by the Bourns to provide access to the reservoir, dormitories and other sites.

 In the late 1980s, it was proposed that the trail system be expanded and off-road paths be built for greater access to the land for educational and interpretive purposes.
-As a result the Trails and Grounds Committee was formed.

 The Filoli Nature Preserve was created with the purchase of 528 acres of land from Mrs. Roth on December 30, 1977 and financed by a loan from the William and Flora Hewlett Foundation.
 The Nature Education program was created six years later in 1983, its goals expressed by Sally MacBride: